API health check: How to keep apps healthy

 What is an API health check?

-• Availability – a health check service can send regular requests to API endpoints to verify they are accessible.
+• Availability – by sending regular requests to API endpoints to verify they are accessible.

-• Functionality – a health check API can send requests using specific inputs to check these return the expected responses.
+• Functionality – by sending requests using specific inputs to check these return the expected responses.

-• Performance – API health checks can track response times, measuring the latency to identify any slowdowns or performance bottlenecks.
+• Performance – by tracking response times, measuring the latency to identify any slowdowns or performance bottlenecks.

 • Error detection and recovery – a healthy API shouldn’t return errors and exceptions.
-A health check can identify abnormal behaviour like this.
+A health check can identify abnormal behavior like this.

-Should any of these checks return unexpected results, the health check service can raise an alert to make you aware.
-You then have the power to take swift, early remedial action before the issues escalate and/or negatively impact your user experience.
+Should any of the checks return unexpected results, the health check service can alert you, so you can take swift remedial action before the issues escalate and impact your UX.

 API health check best practices